 However, an Aussie can bond with more than one person.
 There are several things you can do to help your dog more equally with everyone.
 These include:

-- Equal bonding time: If everyone spends equal time with the Aussie, the risk of the dog bonding more closely with one person is significantly reduced.
-Ensure everyone in the family participates in the dog’s activities like feeding, walks, playtime, grooming, and socialization.
+- Equal bonding time: Ensure everyone in the family participates in the dog’s activities like feeding, walks, playtime, and grooming.

 - K-9 trainer: As with any dog, it helps to hire a trainer.
 The trainer is more equipped to teach an Aussie how to behave in a family or community.

-- Similar experience: An Aussie can get attached to one person in the family if that person gives a more attention, more treats, etc. To prevent this, try to ensure the dog has a similar experience with different family members.
+- Similar experience: An Aussie can get attached to one person in the family.
+To prevent this, try to ensure the dog has a similar experience with different family members.

 The Downside of Your Aussie as a One-Person Dog